jayasimha3/PersonalWebsiteV2/README.md

 ## Development

+> [!Note]
-> NOTE: This repository is closed for public contributions as it's a personal website.
+> This repository is closed for public contributions as it's a personal website.

 The following describes development tools, such as `npm` scripts, how the website is built, how to use `auto-changelog`, and how the website is deployed.